background

 While not the quickest way to find out the battery health percentage, it works well.
 The feature might not show the most accurate battery health percentage in the first few charge cycles, so we recommend charging your phone from 15% to 100% for at least a week for more accurate insights.

-If your Battery health percentage is well above 90%, and you're facing severe battery drain, it could be due to a recent app that you installed.
+If your battery health percentage is well above 90% and you're facing severe battery drain, it could be due to a recent app that you installed.
 In which case, we recommend enabling and turning off Safe mode on Android.
+To make sure your battery health doesn't drop faster, it's recommended to charge your Android phone only up to 80%.
+Also, make sure that the battery doesn't drop below, 20% and avoid extreme heat.

-And those are all the ways to check Battery Health on an Android phone.
-Since Android added support for the battery API back in Android 14, more manufacturers are working toward bringing the Battery health feature to their UIs.
+And those are all the ways on how to check battery health in Android phones.
+Since Android added support for the battery API back in Android 14, more manufacturers are working toward bringing the battery health feature to their UIs.
 If you have an older device that's no longer getting updates, you can still check the battery health percentage using AccuBattery.

 #Tags